barnabycollins/p5coursework/README.md

 - Refactor particle class:
   - Consolidate `respawn()` and `respawnTop()` into a single `respawn()` function that will decide its behaviour based on parent class's mode
   - Remove unused variables
-  - Add `minLife` and **made particles have varible life lengths after their initial spawn: needs doing**
+  - Add `minLife` and **made particles have variable life lengths after their initial spawn: needs doing**

 &nbsp;